Lyall/WukongTweak/README.md

 ### Graphical Tweaks
 - Adjust forced sharpening.
 - Disable chromatic aberration.
+- Disable vignette (darkening at the edges of the screen).

 ## Installation
 - Grab the latest release of WukongTweak from [here.](https://github.com/Lyall/WukongTweak/releases)